apache/iotdb/docs/UserGuide/Operators-Functions/Sample.md

 `EQUAL_SIZE_BUCKET_M4_SAMPLE` uses SlidingSizeWindowAccessStrategy and **indirectly** controls sliding window size by sampling proportion.
 The conversion formula is `windowSize = 4*(int)(1/proportion)`.

-`M4` supports two types of sliding window: SlidingSizeWindowAccessStrategy and SlidingTimeWindowAccessStrategy. `M4` **directly** controls the window point size or time length using corresponding parameters.
+`M4` supports two types of sliding window: SlidingSizeWindowAccessStrategy and SlidingTimeWindowAccessStrategy.
+For the regular size window or time window, `M4` **directly** controls the window point size or time length using corresponding attributes.
+For the user-defined sampling time window, `M4` **indirectly** controls the window time length.